gsgaldino/lp-builder-backend/README.md

 The project is currently in development and the next updates will be focused on the following tasks:

+- [ ] add sectionId inside item and removeit from frontend
 - [ ] make application able to compile one page to HTML file